hoangatuan/QuizApp/README.md

 ### Fix bug with TDD
 -  write a test that replicates the unwanted behavior. (added a missing test case)
 - write the production code needed to make the test pass.

+## Note
+- Class A use method of class B ->
+    - Write test case for method of class B. (verify B.result == B.expectResult)
+    - Write test to verify if A use result of method B (verify A.result == B.result, not A.result == B.expectResult)

 # Modular Architecture
 - It's important to separate presentation logic and UI logic